-Mistake 9: Incorrectly attaching guardrail posts
+Mistake 9: Incorrectly attaching guard posts

-The solution: The code (table R301.5) requires the top of a guardrail to be capable of resisting a concentrated load of 200 lb. in any direction.
-Depending on the design of the guard assembly, a stout guardrail-post-to-deck connection can be accomplished with blocking and through-bolts or with horizontally oriented hold-down hardware.
+The solution: The code (table R301.5) requires the top of a guard to be capable of resisting a concentrated load of 200 lb. in any direction.
+Depending on the design of the guard assembly, a stout guard-post-to-deck connection can be accomplished with blocking and through-bolts or with horizontally oriented hold-down hardware.
 In some rail designs, most of the load resistance is handled by the post connection to the deck.
 In those instances, the post should be attached to the joists, not the rim, because the rim is not usually fastened to the joists in a manner capable of transferring the load.
 Rims are typically nailed into the ends of the joists, the weakest possible connection for withdrawal resistance.